iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 ===========================
 This tutorial was created using a `Pixhawk 4 <https://docs.px4.io/v1.9.0/en/flight_controller/pixhawk4.html>`_ flight controller.
 For receiving
 DSHOT telemetry the TELEM2 port was configured as a serial port and connected to the Telemetry pin of the 8108.
-Refer to the datasheet for your module to see how to connect for telmetry.
+Refer to the datasheet for your module to see how to connect for telemetry.
 TELEM2 was selected arbitrarily as the serial port to use for receiving ESC telemetry, any other available serial port on your flight controller could be used.
 Details on the pinouts of Pixhawk 4 ports can be found `here <https://cdn.shopify.com/s/files/1/0604/5905/7341/files/Pixhawk4-Pinouts.pdf>`_

 .. _fc_telem_hardware_connection:

 Connecting the Module and Flight Controller
 ===========================================
 The Telemetry line of all of your Vertiq modules should be connected to the RX pin of the serial port being used for ESC telemetry on your flight controller.
+Refer to the datasheet for your module to determine how to connect to the Telemetry line.
 For example, when creating this tutorial the TELEM2 port on the Pixhawk 4 was used to receive telemetry.
 The `pinout for TELEM2 on the Pixhawk 4 <https://cdn.shopify.com/s/files/1/0604/5905/7341/files/Pixhawk4-Pinouts.pdf>`_ indicates that the RX pin for TELEM 2 is pin 3, so the Telemetry lines for the modules were connected to pin 3.

 This is the same as the hardware setup used for receiving ESC Telemetry from BLHeli ESCs.
 Refer